Stroke & Vascular Disorders

 • Subacute stroke (which may enhance on post-contrast imaging)

-Diffuse or anaplastic astrocytomas that do not meet the histologic criteria for glioblastoma, but are IDH wildtype, are less common than those that meet the criteria (30).
-Further molecular testing should be considered to evaluate for genetic alterations (EGFR amplification; the combined gain of chromosome 7 and loss of chromosome 10; or TERT promoter mutation) that are consistent with diffuse astrocytic glioma, IDH-wildtype, with molecular features of glioblastoma, WHO grade IV, and share a survival experience similar to glioblastoma (07).
+Diffuse or anaplastic astrocytomas that do not meet the histologic criteria for glioblastoma, but are IDH wildtype, are less common than those that meet the criteria (36).
+Further molecular testing should be considered to evaluate for genetic alterations (EGFR amplification; the combined gain of chromosome 7 and loss of chromosome 10; or TERT promoter mutation) that are consistent with diffuse astrocytic glioma, IDH-wildtype, with molecular features of glioblastoma, WHO grade IV, and share a survival experience similar to glioblastoma (11).
 This is oftentimes most easily and cost-effectively accomplished by a broad next-generation sequencing panel as opposed to via individual tests for specific genes.
-Use of DNA methylation signatures are also being increasingly used to subclassify brain tumors with fewer technical limitations compared to next-generation sequencing (09).
+Use of DNA methylation signatures are also being increasingly used to subclassify brain tumors with fewer technical limitations compared to next-generation sequencing (14).
+Particular molecular subtypes include H3G34R/H3G34V mutations in hemispheres of children and young adults (48), FGFR-TACC3 fusions (29), and BRAF V600E (07).
+The WHO is anticipated to update classification of CNS tumors again in 2021, and IDH mutant gliomas will no longer be classified as glioblastoma, given their distinct survival experience (12).

 Surgery.
-Maximum resection of area of contrast enhancement is associated with prolonged survival in glioblastoma (28; 41; 44).
-Postoperative residual enhancement is also inversely associated with improved outcomes in glioblastoma (13) and supports the goal of maximum safe resection.
-For tumors in eloquent areas, use of intraoperative stimulation mapping significantly decreases risk of severe delayed neurologic deficits (De Witt et al 2012).
+Maximum resection of area of contrast enhancement is associated with prolonged survival in glioblastoma (34; 47; 52).
+Postoperative residual enhancement is also inversely associated with improved outcomes in glioblastoma (18) and supports the goal of maximum safe resection.
+For tumors in eloquent areas, use of intraoperative stimulation mapping significantly decreases risk of severe delayed neurologic deficits (17).
+Intraoperative MRI and mapping are both used to visualize vital tumor tissue and have both been shown to increase extent of resection for glioblastoma.
+Extent of resection is improved with intraoperative use of the fluorescent dye 5-aminolevulinic acid (5-ALA), which is converted to a protoporphyrin intratumorally and fluoresces under blue light (51).

 Radiation and chemotherapy.
 Secondary to the infiltrative nature of glioblastoma, and all diffuse gliomas, maximum resection is not considered curative.
-In 2005, the standard of care of fractionated radiation to 60 Gy in approximately 30 fractions with concurrent and adjuvant temozolomide was published and has remained the backbone of our treatment since that time (49; 47).
+In 2005, the standard of care of fractionated radiation to 60 Gy in approximately 30 fractions with concurrent and adjuvant temozolomide was published and has remained the backbone of our treatment since that time (57; 55).
 Adding the alkylating agent temozolomide to fractionated radiation improved overall survival by almost 3 months.
 Temozolomide is given concurrently at 75 mg/m2 followed by adjuvant treatment at 150 to 200 mg/m2 on days 1 to 5 of a 28-day cycle, typically for 6 cycles.
 There is some variability between clinical trials and practitioners regarding the total number of cycles utilized.
+Data from the GEINO trial of randomizing patients to either 6 or 12 months of adjuvant temozolomide demonstrated no significant differences 6-month progression-free survival, progression-free survival, or overall survival, demonstrating there is no significant benefit in unselected populations for 12 months of adjuvant temozolomide (05).
+The limited number of cycles in this trial makes it underpowered to detect subtle differences in outcomes between the 2 arms.

 Given the sensitivity of temozolomide in MGMT methylated glioblastoma, attempts to further improve on efficacy have been investigated.
 In one such approach, it has been combined with another alkylating agent, lomustine, in the upfront setting.
-Results from the relatively small phase 3 study demonstrated survival improvement of more than16 months; marked toxicity was also seen (19; 46).
-Additional investigations of this regimen are planned.
+Results from the relatively small phase 3 study demonstrated survival improvement of more than16 months; marked toxicity was also seen (24; 54).
+Additional investigations of this regimen are planned within the context of a larger NRG Oncology cooperative group trial.

 Recurrent disease.
 There is no standard of care for treatment at recurrence.
 Whenever feasible, consideration should be given to enrollment in a clinical trial.
 FDA-approved treatments are limited and include bevacizumab with or without concurrent cytotoxic chemotherapy, such as lomustine.
 However, additional resection, re-irradiation, re-challenge with temozolomide, targeted agents, and immunotherapy may considered in the correct clinical scenario.